Why Interactive Content for B2B Marketing & Sales?

 B2B sales and marketing for professional services is complex because most purchases are not impulse buys.
 Either, they are based on a pain that your clients are facing, or you have to first help them realize that there is a better way to do things.
 Even if the initial purchase decision is based on impulse, retention will typically be low.

-In addition, professional services can also not be easily compared feature by feature in a spreadsheet.
-So it’s very different from how a SaaS product is sold.
+In addition, B2B professional services can also not be easily compared feature by feature in a spreadsheet.
+So it’s very different from how a SaaS product may be sold although comparing two complex SaaS products is also not straightforward at all.
 The sale, and success of the program, depends a lot on intangible and soft factors, even as hard metrics like cost and past experience are measured objectively.
 Clients (often multiple decision makers) will almost always do their due diligence and talk to multiple providers before making a decision to buy from you.

 - Letting buyers know you exist (brand awareness)

 - Convincing them that they need help and that you are the right choice (sales pursuit)

 - Consistently engaging through long sales cycles – anywhere from a few months to a year

 - Generating more content on your website

 - Advertising on various platforms